UW-Madison-DSI/HFExplorer/README.md

 ## Installation

-This application depends upon the following utilities which will need to be installed before you can run the application:
+This application depends upon the following utilities which will need to be installed before you can run it:

 - [Flask](https://flask.palletsprojects.com/en/2.3.x/installation/)